+Make sure you choose one that stands firm on choosing non-toxic and environmentally safe chemical solutions.
 Getting on a head start whenever you buy or rent a home is your best defense against termites.
 Of course whenever you purchase a home, it is always best to buy a home that has been recently built and certified with termite pre-treatments.

 Although older homes may not be as stringent with termite pre-treatments upon selling, there are certain states that require a complete and thorough termite inspection with a mandatory order for the owner to shoulder any termite treatments needed.